Rook placements and orbit harmonics: Sign cancellation

 \subsection{Good version: a positive combinatorial formula as a refinement of $\Frob(R(\ZZZ_{n,m,r}))$}

 We have found a positive combinatorial character formula (Proposition~\ref{prop:bad-ver-pos-formula}) for the modules $R(\ZZZ_{n,m,r})_d$ in Subsection~\ref{subsec:bad-ver}, which algebraically form a graded refinement of the module $R(\ZZZ_{n,m,r})$.
 In this subsection, we want to understand this refinement combinatorially.
-That is, we want to combinatorially embed the index set under the sum in Proposition~\ref{prop:bad-ver-pos-formula} into the index set under the sum in Lemma~\ref{lem:ungraded-frob} and thus obtain a combinatorial refinement of $\Frob(R(\ZZZ_{n,m,r}))$ given by Theorem~\ref{thm:good-ver-positive-formula}.
+That is, we want to combinatorially embed the sum in Proposition~\ref{prop:bad-ver-pos-formula} into $\Frob(R(\ZZZ_{n,m,r}))$ given by Lemma~\ref{lem:ungraded-frob} and thus obtain a combinatorial refinement of $\Frob(R(\ZZZ_{n,m,r}))$ given by Theorem~\ref{thm:good-ver-positive-formula}.

 Throughout the rest of this subsection, we fix an integer $r$ with $0\le r \le \min\{m,n\}$.
 Let $0\le d\le r$ be an integer and $\lambda^{(1)}\vdash n, \lambda^{(2)}\vdash m$ be two partitions.
 We define: